Amazon Prime price increase coming: Here's how to lock in the old rate

 Amazon Prime alternatives

-If the Amazon Prime price hike is just too much, one alternative is the lower priced Walmart Plus (or Walmart+).
+Is Amazon Prime even worth it?
+If the price hike is just too much, one alternative is the lower priced Walmart Plus (or Walmart+).
 The monthly shopping membership is $12.95 a month, or $98 a year.

 Walmart+ memberships grant free delivery from your local Walmart store, early access to Walmart deals, free shipping on any item with no minimum cost, member prices on gas (at participating stations) and money off on certain medical prescriptions.